vmware-samples/secureclouds-remediation-jobs/remediation_worker/jobs/s3_enable_access_logging/README.md

 # Enable S3 Access Logging

-This job enable Access Logging for an S3 Bucket.
+This job enables Access Logging for an S3 Bucket.
 It checks for a target bucket with name "vss-logging-target-{cloud_account_id}-{region}", if the bucket exists then it gives log delivery permissions to that bucket and then stores the logs into it.
 If the bucket does not exist then it creates one.

 ### Applicable Rule